 What's new at this update

 A potentially severe acute respiratory infection caused by the novel coronavirus severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
 The clinical presentation is generally that of a respiratory infection with a symptom severity ranging from a mild common cold-like illness, to a severe viral pneumonia leading to acute respiratory distress syndrome that is potentially fatal.
-Characteristic symptoms include fever, cough, dyspnea, and loss of taste/smell, although some patients may be asymptomatic.
+Characteristic symptoms include fever, cough, dyspnea, and loss of taste/smell, although some patients may have mild upper respiratory tract symptoms or be asymptomatic.
 Complications of severe disease include, but are not limited to, multi-organ failure, septic shock, and venous thromboembolism.
 Symptoms may be persistent and continue for more than 12 weeks in some patients.

 History and exam

 - sore throat

 - neurologic symptoms